-Decorators are very powerful and useful tool in Python since it allows programmers to modify the behavior of function or class.
-Decorators allow us to wrap another function in order to extend the behavior of the wrapped function, without permanently modifying it.
+Decorators are a very powerful and useful tool in Python since it allows programmers to modify the behaviour of function or class.
+Decorators allow us to wrap another function in order to extend the behaviour of the wrapped function, without permanently modifying it.
 But before diving deep into decorators let us understand some concepts that will come in handy in learning the decorators.

 First Class Objects

-In Python, functions are first class objects that means that functions in Python can be used or passed as arguments.
+In Python, functions are first class objects that mean that functions in Python can be used or passed as arguments.

 Properties of first class functions:

 - A function is an instance of the Object type.

 - You can store the function in a variable.

 - You can pass the function as a parameter to another function.